FRCTeam1277/Team-1277-Website/DOCS.md

 ### Adding New Pages to Navigation

-After creating a new page and adding its route (see "Updating Routes"), you need to add it to the navigation:
+After creating a new page and adding its route (see "Defining Routes"), you need to add it to the navigation:

 1. Open `public/navConfig.json`
 2. Add a new item to the `navItems` array: